Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The nineteenth script would display the lines of the file that begins with a letter The twentieth script would change letters A and c to letters Z and e respectively THe twenty-first script would remove letters from output
+The nineteenth script would display the lines of the file that begins with a letter The twentieth script would change letters A and c to letters Z and e respectively THe twenty-first script would remove letters from output The twenty-second script wpuld reverse the form of its input